ALASKA

 Established to protect the railroad that was under construction at the time.
 Located one mile north of town.

-Fort Richardson was established nearby in 1940.
-Fort Richardson moved in 1950 to its present site, and the original site became Elmendorf AFB.
-This is the U.S. Army's headquarters post for the Alaska Military Command.
+Fort Richardson / Elmendorf Field was established nearby in 1940.
+The main cantonment of Fort Richardson moved in 1950 to its present site, and the original post became Elmendorf Air Force Base.
+This is the headquarters post for U.S. Army Alaska and the Alaska National Guard.

 Whittier Post